 You may have been debating quitting smoking for some time now.
-You’re well aware of what a drain on your budget they can be, but it’s easier said than done to give them up for good.
+You’re probably well aware of what a drain on your budget cigarettes can be, but it’s easier said than done to give them up for good.

-Believe me, we know how you feel; we have one ex-smoker on the team (that’s me…) and two others who regularly step out into the cold to light up.
+Believe me, we know how you feel; we have three ex-smokers on the team and one other who regularly steps out into the cold to light up.

 Look at the budgeting you can do: cancelling a mag subscription?
 Easy.
 Buying more own-name brands than the more expensive food labels?
 A doddle.
 But, those cigs keep coming back, almost as if they’re taunting you.
 We don’t give a fig about your budget, they squeal, so we’re not going anywhere…!

 Wednesday 8th March 2017 is National No Smoking Day.

 There are lots of reasons to quit smoking.
 From feeling guilt about the money spent on it, to the impact of your health, to stopping for the sake of loved ones and overall happiness.